fossasia/wp-rotatingtweets/readme.txt

 * Includes Carousel rotation.
 Enforces rules on replies and retweets even if the Twitter API doesn't.

 == Changelog ==
+= 1.5.2 =
+* Improved clean-up on uninstallation or deactivation

 = 1.5.1 =
 * Enforce rules on replies and retweets even if the Twitter API doesn't
 * Fixed problem with [Magazino template](http://wordpress.org/themes/magazino)